Sage-Bionetworks-Workflows/nf-synapse-stage/README.md

 ## Purpose

-The purpose of this Nextflow workflow is to automate the process of staging Synapse files in an accessible location (_e.g._ an S3 bucket).
-In turn, these staged files can be used as input for a general-purpose (_e.g._ nf-core) workflow that doesn't contain Synapse-specific steps for downloading data.
+The purpose of this Nextflow workflow is to automate the process of staging Synapse and Seven Bridges CGC files in an accessible location (_e.g._ an S3 bucket).
+In turn, these staged files can be used as input for a general-purpose (_e.g._ nf-core) workflow that doesn't contain platform-specific steps for downloading data.
 This workflow is intended to be run first in preparation for other data processing workflows.

 Briefly, `nf-synstage` achieves this automation as follows:

-1. Extract all Synapse URIs (_e.g._ `syn://syn28521174`) from a given text file
+1. Extract all Synapse and Seven Bridges URIs (_e.g._ `syn://syn28521174` or `sbg://63b717559fd1ad5d228550a0`) from a given text file
-2. Download the corresponding files from Synapse in parallel
+2. Download the corresponding files from both platforms in parallel
-3. Replace the Synapse URIs in the text file with their staged locations
+3. Replace the URIs in the text file with their staged locations
 4. Output the updated text file so it can serve as input for another workflow

 ## Quickstart